fairtracks/fairtracks_validator/README.md

 You can use any of the reference implementations, [Python 2.x / 3.x](python) (finished) and [Java 8+](java) (in development), as any of them should do the same validations and consistency checks than the others.

-You can find in [test-data](test-data) a JSON Schema using these types, and also a sample JSON which partially validates against that schema.
+You can find in [test-data](test-data) a JSON Schema using these formats, and also two sample JSONs, one with errors, and another one which validates against the schema.